What is a Social Enterprise anyway?

 - Marketing madness…we need a brand, assets and collateral!

 - The depths of food safety – shelf life & microbiology testing, nutritional analysis and insurance conundrums.

 These were complicated to overcome initially, but with support from our congregation, grants from our local Presbytery, community agencies and The Presbyterian Church in Canada, and a lot of sweat equity, we made it!!

-Since 2014, The Raw Carrot has employed 11 individuals on the Ontario Disability Support Program in Paris and increased their monthly income by 15% -25% on top of their disability stipend. $80,000 of healthy gourmet soup has been sold in the local community.
+Since 2014, The Raw Carrot has created permanent part-time employment for 19 individuals on the Ontario Disability Support Program and increased their monthly income by 15% -25% on top of their disability stipend.
+Almost $200,000 of healthy gourmet soup has been sold in the local community.
 Staff report an increase in dignity, purpose and social connections as a result of participation in meaningful work.

 In 2016, we realized the long road that we had traveled to create a successful kitchen in Paris.
 With an almost-financially viable business, permanent jobs being provided, amazing impact stories from our staff members and a number of people asking when a Raw Carrot would open up their community, we were completely convinced that this was the right path.
 We believe that God has given us a vision to pursue this work and help others achieve the same by passing on the skills and knowledge that we learned the hard way.

 In 2017, our first social franchise opened in Mt.
-Forest United Church with 4 more staff on ODSP, which has paved the way for replication and given us the impetus for the various partnerships that we are currently working with.
-Three potential Raw Carrot locations are currently working to raise their initial investment to start a site and break down barriers to employment for people with dis(Abilities) in 2018.
+Forest United Church with 5 more staff on ODSP, which has paved the way for replication and given us the impetus for the various partnerships that we are currently working with.
+Mennonite Central Committee Ontario was our 3rd partner in 2018, employing 6 folks currently and Innerkip Presbyterian Church is launching a 4th location in the fall of 2019.
+Two potential Raw Carrot locations are working towards starting a site and breaking down barriers to employment for people with dis(Abilities) in 2020.